 Another favorite feature is that it cleans like a dream, regardless of what’s been cooked onto the surface.
 A short soak in soapy water cleans away most remnants, and a squirt of stainless steel cleaner keeps it shiny after repeated uses.

 It provides excellent quality for the money, particularly if you find a fully clad pan to be too expensive.

-There are a few comments that it’s a bit on the heavy side, so the weight might be a bit much for those with weak hands or wrists – but this is a very personal distinction.
+There are a few commenters that claim it’s a bit on the heavy side, so the weight may be a bit much for those with weak hands or wrists – but this is a very personal distinction.

-And on the complaint side, the only common one is from those who have problems with foods sticking to the surface.
+And on the complaints side, the only common issue is reported from those who have problems with foods sticking to the surface.

 The Tramontina Prima fry pan offers high-end performance for a medium range price tag.

 The well-constructed tri-ply disc bottom delivers exactly as it should – with quick and even heating that’s virtually free of hot spots.
 Thoughtfully designed with quality materials and workmanship, it offers great versatility, plus easy handling and cleaning.

 This is a worthy investment for those who don’t want to go the more expensive fully-clad route for their cookware.